Help Finding Providers

 Abortion will remain legal in Massachusetts.
 The Massachusetts Supreme Court has recognized the right to abortion under the state’s constitution, and in 2021 Massachusetts passed comprehensive abortion rights legislation.

-Michiganders have approved Prop 3, which enshrines reproductive freedom in the Michigan constitution and will go into effect in 45 days.
+Michiganders have approved Prop 3, which enshrines reproductive freedom in the Michigan constitution.

 Abortion will remain legal in Minnesota.
-The state’s highest court has recognized the right to abortion under the Minnesota Constitution and in July 2022 numerous medically unnecessary restrictions were permanently blocked.
+The state’s highest court has recognized the right to abortion under the Minnesota Constitution and, in 2023, the state created a statutory right to reproductive freedom.

 Mississippi is enforcing its trigger ban, which prohibits abortion in nearly all situations.

-Abortion will remain legal in Montana as long as the state constitution is not amended.
-Although the state enacted a number of restrictive abortion laws in 2021, all are temporarily enjoined.
+Abortion will remain legal in Montana.
 The state’s highest court recognized “procreative autonomy” under the Montana Constitution, protecting the right to abortion.
-In November, voters will have the opportunity to vote on LR-131, a referendum that mischaracterizes abortion, furthers abortion stigma, and could criminalize medical professionals.
+In 2022, voters rejected LR-131, a referendum that mischaracterizes abortion, furthers abortion stigma, and could have criminalized medical professionals.
+In November, voters approved an amendment to the Montana Constitution to protect abortion rights.

 Abortion will remain legal in New Jersey.
 In 2022, New Jersey enacted a statutory protection for abortion as a fundamental right and the state’s highest court recognized the “fundamental right of a woman to control her body and destiny” under the New Jersey constitution.